zzzprojects/docs/entityframework.net/pages/model/table.md

 PermaID: 1000115
 Title: Entity Framework Table Data Annotation
 MetaDescription: Unlock the power of Entity Framework by using the Table Data Annotations.
 Learn how to set this attribute to specify the table name and schema name.
-LastMod: 2023-02-25
+LastMod: 2025-06-17
 Tags: code-first fluent-api data-annotations
 ---

 # Entity Framework Table Data Annotation

-In EF 6, the default convention creates a table name matching with `<DbSet<TEntity> property name>` + 's' or 'es' in a context class.
+In EF 6, the default convention creates a table name matching with `<DbSet<TEntity>` property name + 's' or 'es' in a context class.

 - The `Table` attribute overrides this default convention.
 - It is applied to an entity to specify the name of the database table that the entity should map to.